 Take a closer look at our resident orcas

-The resident orcas that visit the waters surrounding San Juan Island are known as the Southern Resident Killer Whales (SWKW) and are comprised of three different pods (J, K, and L) containing 84 individuals as of fall 2015.
-The Northern Resident Killer Whales are located further north in the Strain of Georgia and comprise A-I groups containing about 230 whales total.
+The resident orcas that visit the waters surrounding San Juan Island are known as the Southern Resident Killer Whales (SRKW) and are comprised of three different pods (J, K, and L) containing 73 individuals as of summer 2022.
+The Northern Resident Killer Whales are located further north in the Strain of Georgia and comprise A-I groups containing more than 200 whales total.

 Following the salmon

-The Southern Resident Orcas visit the San Juan Islands almost every day in the summer months, but are seldom spotted during the winter months.
+Historically, the Southern Resident Killler Whales visited the San Juan Islands almost every day in the summer months, but are seldom spotted during the winter months.
 SRKW distribution relies entirely on where the salmon are.
 Salmon are born in rivers and then spend several years growing large in the open ocean.
 After a few years, the salmon return to the very stream they were born in to spawn.

 Salmon migrations typically happen during the summer months.
 The SRKW mainly feed on a Chinook salmon run that passes San Juan on its way to the Fraiser River in Canada from June through September.
 A large, deep canyon on the west side of San Juan Island is perfect for foraging salmon, which is why orcas are often encountered in this area.